Dialect discrimination: Connections to other factors

-Language discrimination is not technically seen as part of the EEOC, other than the category of national origin.
-Considering this, punishment for discrimination that is seen within the category that would be considered “Language” can be minimal but could stretch as large as jail time.
+Workplace

-Examples
+A good example of dialect discrimination would be workplace dialect discrimination.
+A lot of times, individuals will not be hired for a job because of the way they speak or sound.
+And another thing that is difficult and at the Forefront of media, today is the fact that if one's primary language is not English and one is trying to get hired by an English-speaking company, many companies will not hire this individual because of this.
+Although this is seen as illegal in many states, it is still a very wide reason why some people do not get jobs.
+The employer may not tell the employee that that is the reason he or she is not being hired, but usually, it is the underlying cause.

-Workplace: A really good example of dialect discrimination would be workplace dialect discrimination.
-A lot of times individuals will not be hired for a job because of the way he or she speaks or sounds.
-And another thing that is difficult and at the Forefront of media, today is the fact that if your primary language is not English and you are trying to get hired by an English-speaking company many companies will not hire you because of this.
-Although this is seen as illegal in many states it is still a very wide reason why some people do not get jobs.
-The employer may not tell the employee that that is the reason he or she is not being hired but usually, it is the underlying cause.
+Education

-Schools: Dialect Discrimination can be found is in schools.
-Something that a lot of families struggle with is they will put their child in a school that is primarily English-speaking and the child will get discriminated against and not get the same tools that other students are getting as far as learning goes because of the way they speak or sound.
-A lot of times Hispanic languages get looked down on in primary education schools.
-Because of this a lot of Hispanic immersion schools have been created however language and dialect discrimination is the root cause.
+Dialect discrimination can be found is in schools.
+Something that a lot of families struggle with is they will put their child in a school that is primarily English-speaking, and the child will get discriminated against and not get the same tools that other students are getting as far as learning goes because of the way they speak or sound.
+In the US, Hispanic languages get looked down on in primary education schools.
+Because of this, a lot of Hispanic immersion schools have been created, however language and dialect discrimination is the root cause.